Begüm Doğan Faralyalı: Business career

-He started his professional career as a consultant at Arthur Andersen in New York.
-After this experience, he moved to Monitor Group in London.
-He advised on restructuring projects for leading European media and technology companies.
+She started her professional career as a consultant at Arthur Andersen in New York.
+After this experience, she moved to Monitor Group in London.
+She advised on restructuring projects for leading European media and technology companies.

-He joined Doğan Media Group in 2004 as vice president in charge of international growth and foreign investments before assuming the position of Chairman of the Board of Doğan Holding.
-In 2007, he founded Kanal D Romania, Romania's national entertainment channel.
+She joined Doğan Media Group in 2004 as vice president in charge of international growth and foreign investments before assuming the position of chairperson of the Board of Doğan Holding.
+In 2007, she founded Kanal D Romania, Romania's national entertainment channel.
 In 2009, he became CEO of Star TV, and in 2010 he became Chairman of Doğan TV Holding, which includes Kanal D and CNN Türk.

-In January 2012, he became the chairman of the board of Doğan Holding.
+In January 2012, she became the chairperson of the board of Doğan Holding.
 Faralyalı is also the chairman of the board of Doğan Publishing, Sesa Production, Sesa Packaging and Karel.

 Begüm Doğan Faralyalı is the founder and spokesperson of the "Common Values Movement" in Turkey.